 In my opinion, it's a very good one (my favorite actually).
-But before the jump I have to say that it's veeery long but it worth the read ,
+But before the jump I have to say that it's veeery long but it worth the read , so turn off the tv, go get some popcorn if you want and sit back to enjoy this great pasta.

 (EDIT: I splited it up in the days of the pasta, so this will be the first)